HenoHyj/Tutorial/TEMPLATE.md

 - Understand ESP32-S3 capabilities and pin configurations
 - Develop firmware for motion detection and alarm triggering

+### Background Information

+Key technical skills you need to know before starting this part include:

+- Understanding ESP32-S3 GPIO configuration and usage
+- Basic C/C++ programming for embedded systems
+- Serial communication and debugging
+- Building and flashing firmware to ESP32

+These foundational skills will also be needed for implementing the security features of our smart lock system.
+More detailed technical documentation is available in separate guides.

 ### Instructions

 #### 1. Setting Up PlatformIO

 1. Install Visual Studio Code from [code.visualstudio.com](https://code.visualstudio.com/)
-2. Install the PlatformIO extension from the VS Code Marketplace
+2. Install the PlatformIO extension from the VS Code Extensions Marketplace
 3. Create a new project:
    - Select "Espressif ESP32-S3 Dev Module" as your board
    - Choose "Arduino" as your framework